NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`output-epsilon`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Output the dielectric function (relative permittivity) ε.
-Note that this only outputs the frequency-independent part of ε (the $ω\to\infty$ limit).
+Note that this only outputs the frequency-independent part of ε (the $\omega\to\infty$ limit).

 **`output-mu`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Output the relative permeability function μ.
-Note that this only outputs the frequency-independent part of μ (the $ω\to\infty$ limit).
+Note that this only outputs the frequency-independent part of μ (the $\omega\to\infty$ limit).

 **`(output-dft dft-fields fname [where])`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;